-I used to love white bread but I totally switched it out for more organic and wholesome options instead.
+I used to love white bread but I totally switched it out for more organic and wholesome options instead to aid in the fight against harmful insulin resistance.
 If you aren’t sure which breads to substitute, you can check my blog 6 Best Store Bought Breads.

 5. Get a massage

 Enjoying a long shiatsu or Swedish massage isn’t just for R&R!
 In fact, research shows that getting a massage reduces your body’s cortisol levels (the stress hormone).
 With a massage you also get the blood circulation going and you get to loosen some tight muscles.
 Now isn’t that a great excuse to get one ASAP?